The final Dalek story of Classic Who. Remembrance of the Daleks also marked a radical change in the character of the 7th Doctor.

 Its brilliantly paced, and with plenty of action and wonderful twists along the way.
-The first time I saw it I did genuinely think it was Davros in the chair, not just because it physically resembles Davros, but also because you’d never expect him to be the one in the position of power against the Daleks either.
+The first time I saw it I did genuinely think it was Davros in the little girls chair, not just because it physically resembles Davros, but also because you’d never expect him to be the one in the position of power against the Daleks either.

 Apart from some wobbly Dalek props on location, the stories production values are very strong too with the spaceship effect landing in the playground and the Daleks fights with each other being very well done in particular.

 The direction all around for the story is excellent.
 I always loved the opening where we hear the voices of so many key influential figures throughout the 20th century such as Martin Luther King speaking with each other as the Dalek mothership looms towards the earth.
-It really shows you how all of the problems we have had with each other is NOTHING compared to what’s about to descend on our planet.
+It really shows you how all of the problems we have had with each other are NOTHING compared to what’s about to descend on our planet.